fsfe/reuse-tool/README.md

 3. Confirm REUSE compliance

-You are recommended to read the [recommendations](https://reuse.software/practices/) in full for more details.
+You are recommended to read the
+[our tutorial](https://reuse.software/tutorial) in full for more details.

 This tool exists to facilitate the developer in complying with the above recommendations.

-There are other tools, such as [FOSSology](https://www.fossology.org/), that have a lot more features and functionality surrounding the analysis and inspection of copyright and licenses in software projects. reuse, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.
+There are [other tools](https://reuse.software/comparison) that have a lot more features and functionality surrounding the analysis and inspection of copyright and licenses in software projects.
+The REUSE helper tool, on the other hand, is solely designed to be a simple tool to assist in compliance with the REUSE recommendations.

 ## Install